-The June Job Openings and Labor Turnover Survey (JOLTS), which the Bureau of Labor Statistics conducts as a complement to the unemployment report, highlighted these inflation fears.
+The August Job Openings and Labor Turnover Survey (JOLTS), which the Bureau of Labor Statistics (BLS) conducts as a complement to the unemployment report, highlighted these inflation fears.
 The report showed that total nonfarm job openings are at their highest level since the survey was started in 2000.
 This is true even though hiring has returned to pre-pandemic levels, indicating employers are finding labor in short supply.
-Workers seem to recognize their current value as “quits” are also at an all-time high, demonstrating they are confident they can improve their positions, including their compensation, by moving to new employers.
+Workers seem to recognize their current value as “quits” are also near an all-time high, demonstrating they are confident they can improve their positions, including their compensation, by moving to new employers.
 Taken together, these statistics could signal a trend of increasing compensation driving more widespread inflation.

 Not only are there high numbers of unemployed workers, but there is also turnover within the group that is employed.
 Initial claims for unemployment have subsided since they peaked at over 6 million in April 2020.
 While they have fallen substantially since then, they have been hovering around 400,000 for weeks.
 The last time they were this high was early in 2012 when the economy was still recovering from the impact of the Global Financial Crisis.
-For the most recent five years they have bounced between 200,000 and 250,000.
+For most of the last five years they have bounced between 200,000 and 250,000.
 The elevated levels of both unemployment and employment turnover suggest that there is still a significant amount of labor on the sidelines.

-A key question is what might be keeping people from going back to work?
+A key question is what might be keeping people from going back to work.
 Some economists argue that expanded unemployment benefits have discouraged workers from returning.
 So far the evidence has been mostly anecdotal, but as more states stop offering these benefits, data to support or refute this argument will become available.

 The hiring gap may also reflect how quickly unemployed workers are ready to reenter the workforce.
 Those not responding to openings now may more readily join the workforce later.
 The reasons often cited include concern about exposure to the virus at work and the need to care for children given the limited availability of child care and school.